Kura Addon Archetype

 Load target platform

 Open the .target file in the target-definition project and click on Set as Active Target Platform.
-Note that this will download the bundles from the Kura P2 repository and it may take a while to complete.
+Note that this will download all the dependencies declared in the target platform it may take a while to complete.

 Eclipse IDE should rebuild the workspace automatically and show no errors.
 If errors appear, see next section.